V1VEK-Y4DAV/Document-Deduplication-for-Archives/README.md

 # Document Deduplication for Archives
 ##### link - [https://document-deduplication-for-archives.vercel.app/](https://document-deduplication-for-archives.vercel.app/)
 The E-Office Deduplication Hub is an intelligent document management platform built with React, TypeScript, and Supabase.
 It streamlines digital archives by automatically detecting and removing duplicate files through a combination of MD5 hashing for exact matches and NLP-powered cosine similarity for content-based comparisons.

+---
+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
 <!--
 ## 🚀 Features